 March 2, 2021 - Merck entered into agreements with Janssen Pharmaceuticals, Inc., one of the Janssen Pharmaceutical Companies of Johnson & Johnson, to support Johnson & Johnson's manufacturing and supply SARS-CoV-2/COVID-19 vaccine.
 Merck will use its facilities in the United States to produce drug substances and formulate and fill Johnson & Johnson's vaccine vials.

 March 1, 2021 - Irving-based McKesson announced today it began distributing the Janssen COVID-19 vaccine received from Janssen Pharmaceuticals, Inc., one of the Janssen Pharmaceutical Companies of Johnson & Johnson.
-McKesson has established four dedicated distribution centers specifically used to distribute the Johnson & Johnson COVID-19 vaccine and future refrigerated vaccines.
-The U.S. government makes all program administration decisions, including where, when, and how many vaccine doses McKesson will distribute.

 February 27, 2021 - The U.S. Food and Drug Administration announced it issued an emergency use authorization (EUA) for the Janssen COVID-19 Vaccine to be distributed in the U.S for use in individuals 18 years of age and older.
-The FDA had determined that the Janssen COVID-19 Vaccine has met the statutory criteria for issuance of a EUA.
+The FDA determined that the Janssen COVID-19 Vaccine has met the statutory criteria for issuing a EUA.
 The data also show that the vaccine's known and potential benefits outweigh its known and potential risks.

 February 26, 2021 - The Janssen Biotech and Johnson and Johnson team presented vaccine efficacy data to the U.S. FDA Vaccines and Related Biological Products Advisory Committee.
 The FDA established a docket for public comment on this meeting.
 The docket number is FDA-2021-N-0173.
 The Committee votes 22-0 supporting the benefits of the experimental vaccine 'outweigh its risks for use in individuals 18 years of age and older.'